-Rhiza A+D (Ean Eldred, Richard Garfield, John Kashiwabara, Peter Nylen) 2015 Found/Recycled Material Harbor Park, Park Avenue
+Rhiza A+D (Ean Eldred, Richard Garfield, John Kashiwabara, Peter Nylen) 2015 Found/Recycled Material IN TEMPORARY STORAGE

 Harboring Histories celebrates Norfolk not only as a business and transportation hub but as an arts and cultural destination.
 The artwork orients travelers and serves as a way finder between the train, the light rail, parking, the river, roadways and downtown.
 The artwork is enjoyed by train passengers, who often depart and leave at dark and is seen at all hours of the day by downtown commuters, visitors and business people from Richmond and D.C.
 Baseball patrons, pedestrians, bikers, runners, boaters and perhaps even travelers on the interstate can also experience the public art.

 The first corten steel sculpture represents the history of boat building and shipping layered like the outside of an oyster shell.
 A perforated aluminum interior lining represents the inside beauty of an oyster.
 The second painted steel sculpture mimics the commonly-seen profile of large ships.
 A railroad tress and oyster tongs support a reef like collection with railroad signal lights and radar forms on top.
 The third sculpture is made of aluminum and merges the biology of the Elizabeth River’s natural reef forms with Norfolk Virginia’s great shipping industry.

 PACT (Laura Freed, Jen Stringer) 2016 Sculpture Harbor Park, Park Avenue